kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 ## Wait, so should I migrate to umai?

-No. Unsurprisingly, [umai](https://github.com/kevinfiol/umai) is very much a work-in-progress, a one-man hobby project, and not as feature-filled as React.
+No. Unsurprisingly, [umai](https://github.com/kevinfiol/umai) is very much a work-in-progress, a one-man hobby project, and not as feature-filled as React or Mithril.js for that matter.
 At the time of writing, umai is at version `0.2.6`.
 Here is a short list of things React has that umai does not:

 * SSR support -- there is currently no way to render umai components with Node/Deno/Bun
 * Keyed fragment support